markstory/cakephp-typescript-react/README.md

 the above command is generated during your deploy process, or when you build the artifacts you are going to deploy.

+## Running tests

+This application skeleton includes setup for PHPUnit to do serverside testing & jest + testing-library/react to do frontend tests.

+You can run PHPUnit with:

+    composer test

+And jest with:

+    yarn test

 ## Running the local PHP server

 You can run the local PHP server with: